Bodo

 - Shared Educational Initiatives

-- Educational initiatives often focus on promoting indigenous languages and cultural studies, fostering collaboration between different ethnic groups.
+- Educational initiatives focus on bilingual education and cultural studies, promoting shared learning experiences.

 - Youth Perspectives